 Remember when people stopped sending things in the mail and everything suddenly switched to email?

-In my life, I sense another transition.
+Over the past couple of years, there has been another transition.
 Anything important now comes through text, or social media.

 In fact, so much so that I feel we’re in another switch, where nothing important is coming through email anymore.

 Which is exactly what will make e-mail marketing absolutely essential.

 “Essential” is a word that’s thrown around a lot when you’re running a business.